Our EYFS

 Our partnership with parents means that parents have the opportunity to work closely with our Early Years practitioners to support children’s transition into the setting.
 We would like parents to feel secure in the knowledge that their child is well cared for and happy at school.

-Our parents are welcome to be actively involved in their children’s learning in school and are able to share learning experiences through ‘stay and play’ sessions, learning journeys, 2simple parent share and parent workshops.
+Our parents are welcome to be actively involved in their children’s learning in school and are able to share learning experiences through ‘stay and play’ sessions, learning journeys, sharing of observations and parent workshops.
 We recognise that parents are the first educators in children’s lives and value contributions to judgements about children’s development.
 We use this information to support our assessments and share information about what children need to do next to develop and thrive.

 Assessment at the End of Reception